COUNSELLING - support in the comfort of your own home!

 WALK WITH US - FREE! (peer support, advice and gentle exercise)

-At BOSP we understand that having a child or young person with a disability or life-limiting illness can be lonely and isolating, leaving very little opportunity for supporting your own needs and health.
+At BOSP we understand that having a child or young person with an additional need, disability or life-limiting illness can be lonely and isolating, leaving very little opportunity for supporting your own needs and health.
 We recognise that low impact exercise combined with peer support can really help to improve your well-being.

 Our FREE friendly group meet at The Green Centre in Wat Tyler Country Park on the 1st and 3rd Wednesday of each month at 10am.
-We walk for an hour (within COVID guidelines), giving you the opportunity to talk to other parents who understand and our Support Worker staff, finishing with refreshments Don't worry if you are not used to even gentle exercise, you can borrow our walking poles to help support you as you walk.
-Please feel free to bring along a friend or family member too.
+We walk for an hour (within COVID guidelines), giving you the opportunity to talk to other parents who understand and our Support Worker staff, finishing with refreshments.
+Don't worry if you're not used to even gentle exercise, you can borrow our walking poles to help support you as you walk.
+Please feel free to walk with a pram, wheelchair, bring along a friend or family member too.

 See the flyer below for details and please let us know you will be popping along by contacting The BOSP Office on 01268 553117.